-Those materials have been prepared by Gentex Corporation ("Gentex") for informational purposes only, are necessarily summary, and are not purported to serve as legal advice and should not be used as such.
+These materials have been prepared by Gentex Corporation ("Gentex") for informational purposes only, are necessarily summary, and are not purported to serve as legal advice and should not be used as such.
 Gentex makes no representations and warranties, express or implied, that these materials are complete and accurate, up-to-date, or in compliance with all relevant local, state and federal laws, regulations and rules.
-The materials do not address all legal considerations as there is inevitable uncertainty regarding interpretation of laws, regulations and rules to particular fact patterns.
-Each persor's activities can differently affect the obligations that exist under applicable laws, regulations or rules.
-Therefore, these materials should be used only for informational purposes and should not be used as a substitute for seeking professional legal advice.
-Gentex will not be responsible for any action or failure to act in reliance upon the information contained in this material.
+The materials do not address all legal considerations as there is inevitable uncertainty regarding interpretation of laws, regulations and rules and the application of such laws, regulations and rules to particular fact patterns.
+Each person's activities can differently affect the obligations that exist under applicable laws, regulations or rules.
+Therefore, these materials should be used only for informational purposes and should not be used as a substitute for seeking professional legal advice. be responsible for any action or failure to act in reliance upon the information contained in this material.